patrickrst/nixu-challenge-2019/report/challenges_generated.md

 sections and translating progressively the instructions.
 Soon enough, we can understand what the program does and find a pattern in the instructions.
-The program push two numbers to the stack and subtract them, which gives an ASCII char and by doing a few of the substrations manually, we can see the string as the format of the flag (NIXU...).
+The program push two numbers to the stack and subtract them, which gives an ASCII char and by doing a few of the subtractions manually, we can see the string as the format of the flag (NIXU...).
 We wrote a small Python script to read the binary, find the subtraction instruction and do in operation on the numbers, which allowed us to